PtrJ1/td-assesment2-grp6/README.md

 ● Usage of a Git repository showing the frequency and quality of commits for each individual student in the group

-Repository Structure:
+Repository Folder Structure:

         src/: Source code for all tools.

                asset_publisher/: Code for the asset publishing system.

                integrity_checker/: Code for the asset integrity check tool.

                lighting_scene_builder/: Code for the tool that builds a lighting scene.

         docs/: Documentation for each tool.

         tests/: Temp folder to test unfinished or rough scripts and assets to verify the functionality of tools.

         assets/: Sample 3D assets for demo purposes.

         .gitignore: A file specifying patterns of files/folders that Git should ignore. (e.g., *.pyc, *.log, etc.)

+File Naming Convention

+Asset Publishing System :    ap_
+Integrity Checker :          ic_
+Lighting Scene Buidler :     ls_

+e.g      Lighting scene pseudocode = ls_pseudocode
+         Asset publisher test code = ap_test